Eagle-One-Development/Asset-Packer/README.md

 * Materials, textures, particles and Models are detected and packed
 * Crashes s&box if it's running during packing :)
 * Broken size on some display scales

+How to Use:
+* Compile your map.
+* Make sure your vmap and compiled vpk are in the same directory.
+* Select your vmap, asset directory and sbox directory in the boxes above.
+* Click pack.
+The found and packed assets will be listed below.

+For any additional help, contact Josh Wilson#9332 or DoctorGurke#0007 on discord or make an issue on the Github.